pixijs/pixi-react/.github/CONTRIBUTING.md

 ## Reporting issues

-To report a bug, request a feature, or even ask a question, make use of the GitHub Issues section for [React Pixi][issues].
+To report a bug, request a feature, or even ask a question, make use of the GitHub Issues section for [pixi-react][issues].
 When submitting an issue please take the following steps:

 1. **Search for existing issues.** Your question or bug may have already been answered or fixed, be sure to search the issues first before putting in a duplicate issue.